Generating a log

 - Used Package and Functions (optional) - List of all packages and functions used in the script for which the log was generated

-- Errors and Warnings - List of Errors and Warnings from the Script
+Errors and Warnings - List of Errors and Warnings

-- Messages, Output and Results (optional) - List Messages, Outputs and Results
+- Messages, Output and Results (optional) - List of Messages, Outputs and Results created during execution of the script.
+In certain situations the log will not capture these if they are redirected to a different location.

 - Log Output File - Name and path of the log